ues-io/uesio/libs/apps/uesio/docs/data/articles/docs/files/first-app/first-app.md

 1. Click on "Collections", then either type "n" or click on "Create new collection".
 2. Enter "animal", "Animal", "Animals", and click Save.

 Great!
-Now let's enter "n" again to add a "New Field" to our collection:
+Now, we can either use "Suggest Fields" to let AI suggest fields for us, or we can manually add fields using "Create new field".
+Let's try out the Suggest Fields and see what we get:

-We can do this repeatedly.
+We can do this repeatedly